How funding will be given to local areas from the Community Infrastructure Levy and Section 106 agreements

 CIL money is paid to the council throughout the year so each area's CIL fund increases every month.

-Local CIL money, 15% of money raised, can be spent anywhere in the area covered by an area committee and on any project which meets the criteria for the legal use of CIL
+Local CIL projects can be spent anywhere within the area covered by an area committee, as long as it aligns with the legal requirements for CIL usage.

-S106 money spend has to fulfil the terms of the legal agreement between the developer and the council.
+The use of S106 funds must comply with the terms outlined in the legal agreement between the developer and the council.

-Our monthly reports show how much planning money is available for each area committee to spend, what funds have been committed and what each S106 purpose is:
+Our quarterly reports show how much is available for each area committee, the amounts already allocated, and the purposes of each S106 fund:

 Who decides how the money gets spent

-Councillors work with the local communities in their wards to help them identify and prioritise neighbourhood improvements to fund with the CIL and S106 money that's available to them.
-In the areas where there is insufficient funding available in any one year, councillors and communities are still encouraged to meet to discuss area priorities that could be funded in future years or through an alternative pot.
+Councillors work with the local communities in their wards to identify and prioritise neighbourhood improvements to fund using money that's available to them.
+Even where funding is insufficient in a given year, they are encouraged to discuss priorities that could be funded in future years or through an alternative pot.

-Councillors make decisions about local funds once a year in the city's nine area committee meetings.
+Councillors make decisions about local funds once a year in the city's 9 area committee meetings.

 How you can get involved

-If you're interested in applying, see Area Committee Funding Process.
-This page has more information about the process for this year.
+If you're interested in applying, see Area Committee Funding Process

 If you want to get involved you can: